 Selected Transcript Set information

 Transcripts of selected set that produces good binding peptides

 Selected Transcript Set Peptide information

-All good binding peptides (for at least 1 HLA allele) in the selected transcript set.
+All well-binding peptides (for at least 1 HLA allele) in the selected transcript set.
 The best peptide is highlighted in green.

 MHC binding prediction scores for each MT and WT peptide pair

 Allele-specific anchor prediction heatmap and per-position and per-allele anchor weights